eclipse-archived/ceylon-lang.org/documentation/1.0/reference/structure/module.md

 Modules are distributed in `.car` files, which are essentially `.jar` files with a different extension, and with a [module descriptor](#descriptor).

-Modules are kept in a *module repository*.
+Modules are kept in a [module repository](../../repository).
 The list of module repositories to use is passed to [`ceylonc`](#{page.doc_root}/reference/tool/ceylonc), [`ceylon`](#{page.doc_root}/reference/tool/ceylon),  and